No two servers are alike. No two servers will ever experience the same conditions.

 through a swap file.
 Paging reduces server performance by shifting memory from the faster RAM to the slower

-Under an extraordinary circumstance, a site suffers from the "Slashdot Effect", meaning that it receives
+Under an extraordinary circumstance, a site suffers from the "Reddit Hug", meaning that it receives

 an influx of page requests beyond normal tolerance levels.
 The Web server scales up the number of concurrent connections